limine-bootloader/limine/CONFIG.md

 is scanned sequentially (first partition first, last partition last) for the presence of either a `/limine.cfg`, `/boot/limine.cfg`, or a `/EFI/BOOT/limine.cfg` file, in that order.

+If no config file is found in the aforementioned locations, limine looks for the file on the fw_cfg interface called `opt/org.limine-bootloader.config`.
+If that is not present, limine enters the so-called "simple mode", where the kernel is loaded from `opt/org.limine-bootloader.kernel`, and, (if present), the background is loaded from `opt/org.limine-bootloader.background`.

 Once the file is located, Limine will use it as its config file.
 Other possible candidates in subsequent partitions or directories are ignored.